-Online Consumer Information Solutions.
-For the twelve months ended December 31, 2005, Online Consumer Information Solutions revenue totaled \$594.5 million, an increase of \$69.9 million, or 13%, when compared to the same period in 2004.
-This increase was primarily due to higher sales to our specialty and financial services customers, regulatory recovery fee revenue of \$35.1 million related to the FACT Act for the year ended December 31, 2005, the acquisition of APPRO Systems, Inc. ("APPRO") and other affiliates that occurred during 2005, and increased revenue from products sold in our commercial services unit.
-Online transaction volume was approximately 610 million, up 8% year-over-year.
+For the twelve months ended December 31, 2005, Information Services revenue was \$806.3 million, an increase of \$99.2 million, or 14% when compared to the same period in 2004.
+A portion of this increase was due to \$38.0 million in regulatory recovery fees related to the FACT Act for the year ended

+\$35.1 million related to the FACT Act for the year ended December 31, 2005, the acquisition of APPRO Systems, Inc. ("APPRO") and other affiliates that occurred during 2005, and increased revenue from products sold in our commercial services unit.
+In our U.S. Consumer Information business, online transaction volume was approximately 610 million, up 8% year-over-year.

-Mortgage Reporting Solutions.
-For the twelve months ended December 31, 2005, Mortgage Reporting Solutions revenue totaled \$85.1 million, an increase of \$9.6 million, or 13%, as compared to the same period a year ago.
+Mortgage Solutions revenue for the twelve months ended December 31, 2005 totaled \$85.1 million, an increase of \$9.6 million, or 13%, as compared to the same period a year ago.
 This increase was mostly due to new customers, increased market share, an affiliate acquisition as well as regulatory recovery fee revenue of \$2.9 million related to the FACT Act in 2005.
 These increases were partially offset by less favorable mortgage marketing conditions.

-Credit Marketing Services.
-For the twelve months ended December 31, 2005, Credit Marketing Services revenue totaled \$150.7 million, an increase of \$11.2 million, or 8%, when compared to the same period in 2004.
-The increase in Credit Marketing Services revenue was primarily due to higher volume from mainly financial institutions for certain of our products that target new customers, as well as greater revenue from other existing and new customers.
+Canadian revenue for the twelve months ended December 31, 2005, totaled \$110.8 million, an increase of \$11.8 million, or 12%, when compared to the same period in 2004, primarily due to favorable currency impact and higher sales volume.
+Local currency fluctuation against the U.S. dollar favorably impacted our Canadian revenue by \$7.6 million, or 8%.